SENSUIKAN!

 6 November 1941:

-The I-26 is completed at the Kure Dockyard, commissioned in the IJN and based in the Yokosuka Naval District.
-She is assigned to the Sixth Fleet's SubRon 1 in Captain Oda Tamekiyo's SubDiv 4.
-That same day, her Equipping Officer, Cdr Yokota Minoru, is assigned as the Commanding Officer.
+Kure Navy Yard.
+I-26 is completed and registered in the IJN.
+Attached to Yokosuka Naval District.
+Assigned to the Sixth Fleet's SubRon 1 in Captain Oda Tamekiyo's SubDiv 4.
+Cdr Yokota Minoru is the Commanding Officer.

 12 November 1941: